lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

    behavior already at compile time, it is crucial that all member functions that are intended to replace a virtual or pure function use the ``override`` property keyword.
-For the same reason it should be avoided to use overloads or default arguments for virtual functions.
+For the same reason it should be avoided to use overloads or default arguments for virtual functions as they lead to confusion over which function is supposed to override which and which arguments need to be declared.

 Style Factories
 ===============